opencurve/curve-operator/README.md

   - curve-operator-node1
   - curve-operator-node2
   - curve-operator-node3
-  # DataDirHostPath and LogDirHostPath where data files and log files will be persisted on host machine.
+  # dataDirHostPath where data files and log files will be persisted on host machine.
 Must be specified.
   # If you reinstall the cluster, make surce that you delete this directory from each host.
-  dataDirHostPath: /curvebs/data
+  dataDirHostPath: /curvebs
-  logDirHostPath: /curvebs/log
   etcd:
     # Port for listening to partner communication.
     # Etcd member accept incoming requests from its peers on a specific scheme://IP:port combination and the IP is host ip because we use hostnetwork:true.